Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

      }
    }

-7. Client invokes the *processOffer* primitive in the *WebRtcEndpoint* in order to start the :term:`SDP Offer/Answer` negotiation for WebRTC:
+7. Client invokes the *processOffer* method of the *WebRtcEndpoint*, in order to start the :term:`SDP Offer/Answer` negotiation for WebRTC:

 .. code-block:: json